 - If Kensington chose a full law enforcement contract for service model, there are important cost considerations regarding the CaIPERS retirement system.
-Kensington could move from an 'Active' status account to either: - An 'Inactive' Status account which would force Kensington to pay the Unfunded Accrued Liability on retirement on fixed annual payment over 15-years. - A 'Terminated' Status account which would be far more expensive for the District.
-This status, however, is unlikely, and Kensington would only transition to terminated status as discussed in the following bullet. - Kensington can avoid transitioning to 'Terminated' Status by avoiding the following:
+Kensington could move from an 'Active' status account to either: - An 'Inactive' Status account which would force Kensington to pay the Unfunded Accrued Liability on retirement on fixed annual payment over 15years. - A 'Terminated' Status account which would be far more expensive for the District.
+This status, however, is unlikely, and Kensington would only transition to terminated status as discussed in the following bullet. - Kensington can avoid transitioning to 'Terminated' Status by avoiding the following: - Dissolving the agency.

-- Dissolving the agency. - Merging with a non-CalPERS agency (and thus is no longer in existence). - Failing to pay any owed contributions (e.g., the Unfunded Accrued Liability) in a timely manner. - Failing to report employees eligible for the retirement program (e.g., in the event of outsourcing but still having an eligible employee working for the agency). - Kensington could avoid the 'Unfunded Termination Liability' ranging from \$13.9 million to \$16.5 million payable over 15-years by avoiding the four criteria noted above.
-The preferred 'Inactive' status would instead result in the following: - A mandated 15-year fixed payment plan for the Unfunded Accrued Liability (as opposed to 15-year, 20-year or 30-year amortized plan for an 'Active' status). - A flat-rate annual payment over the 15-years as opposed to a graduated 'bell-curve' amortized schedule.
-This flat rate would be \$431,045 per year; this is a higher payment for the first seven-years of approximately \$308,0001 over that time period when juxtaposed against a similar 15-year amortized schedule.
+- Merging with a non-CalPERS agency (and thus is no longer in existence). - Failing to pay any owed contributions (e.g., the Unfunded Accrued Liability) in a timely manner. - Failing to report employees eligible for the retirement program (e.g., in the event of outsourcing but still having an eligible employee working for the agency). - Kensington could avoid the 'Unfunded Termination Liability' ranging from \$13.9 million to \$16.5 million payable over 15-years by avoiding the four criteria noted above.
+The preferred 'Inactive' status would instead result in the following: - A mandated 15-year fixed payment plan for Unfunded Accrued Liability (versus a 15-year, 20-year or 30-year amortized plan for an 'Active' status). - A flat-rate annual payment over the 15-years as opposed to a graduated 'bell-curve' amortized schedule.
+This flat rate would be \$431,045 per year; this is a higher payment for the first seven-years of approximately \$308,000 over that time period when juxtaposed against a similar 15-year amortized schedule.
 Moreover, at the end of both 15-year payment plans, the flat-rate payment is only \$15,000 more than the amortized schedule.
-Importantly, nearly \$926,0002 would be additionally paid in the first seven-years of the 15-year flat-rate plan when compared to a 30-year amortized schedule.
-These data are further illustrated in the Unfunded Accrued Liability Payments Under Various Options Table later in this report. - There are modest cost savings associated with a full-service contract model. - Staffing requirements in a contract for service scenario are only modestly reduced from 11 to 9; - Compensation costs of a contracting agency would be higher than what Kensington now provides and pays; - A "fully-loaded" overhead rate of 8% to 15% on top of direct operating costs would be consistent with best-practice.
+Importantly, nearly \$926,000 would be additionally paid in the first seven-years of the 15-year flat-rate plan when compared to a 30-year amortized schedule.
+These data are further illustrated in the Unfunded Accrued Liability Payments Under Various Options Table later in this report. - A contract for a full-service contract model and a revised best practices in-house police service delivery model demonstrate costs are essentially equivalent given the various factors considered. - Staffing requirements in a contract for service scenario are only modestly reduced from 11 to 9; - Compensation costs of a contracting agency would be higher than what Kensington now provides and pays; - A "fully-loaded" overhead rate of 8% to 15% on top of direct operating costs would be consistent with best-practice.

-1 Flat-rate payments of \$3,017,312 minus 15-year amortized payments of \$2,709,085 in the first seven year period.
-33,017,312 - 2,709,085 = 308,227.
-2 Flat-rate payments of 3,017,312 minus 30-year amortized payments of 2,091,457 in the first seven year period. \$3,017,312 - \$2,091,457 = \$925,855.
+&lt;sup>1 Flat-rate payments of 3,017,312 minus 15-year amortized payments of 2,709,085 in the first seven year period.
+3,017,312 - 2,709,085 = 308,227.

+&lt;sup>2 Flat-rate payments of \$3,017,312 minus 30-year amortized payments of \$2,091,457 in the first seven year period. \$3,017,312 - \$2,091,457 = \$925,855.